Japanese occupation of the Dutch East Indies: Background

+After the Meiji Restoration of 1868, the Nanshin-ron policy focused on southeast Asia and Pacific islands as Japan's sphere of influence and as objects for trade and emigration.
+During the early Meiji period, Japan derived economic benefits from Japanese emigrants to Southeast Asia, among whom there were prostitutes (Karayuki-san) who worked in brothels in the Dutch East Indies and other western colonies in Southeast Asia.

 Until 1942, what is now Indonesia was a colony of the Netherlands and was known as the Dutch East Indies.
-In 1929, during the Indonesian National Awakening, Indonesian nationalist leaders Sukarno and Mohammad Hatta (later founding President and Vice-president), foresaw a Pacific War and that a Japanese advance on the Dutch East Indies might be advantageous for the independence cause.
+In 1929, during the Indonesian National Awakening, Indonesian nationalist leaders Sukarno and Mohammad Hatta (later founding president and vice president, respectively), foresaw the Pacific War and that a Japanese advance on the Dutch East Indies might be advantageous for the independence cause.

-The Japanese spread the word that they were the 'Light of Asia'.
-Japan was the only Asian nation that had successfully transformed itself into a modern technological society at the end of the 19th century and it remained independent when most Asian countries had been under European or American power, and had beaten a European power, Russia, in war.
-Following its military campaign in China, Japan turned its attention to Southeast Asia, advocating to other Asians a 'Greater East Asian Co-Prosperity Sphere', which they described as a type of trade zone under Japanese leadership.
-The Japanese had gradually spread their influence through Asia in the first half of the 20th century and during the 1920s and 1930s had established business links in the Indies.
+The Japanese spread the word that they were the "Light of Asia".
+Japan was the only Asian nation that had successfully transformed itself into a modern technological society by the end of the 19th century.
+It had remained independent when most Asian countries had been under European or American control, and had beaten a European power, Russia, in war.
+Following its military campaign in China, Japan turned its attention to Southeast Asia, advocating to other Asians a Greater East Asia Co-Prosperity Sphere, which they described as a type of trade zone under Japanese leadership.
+The Japanese had gradually spread their influence throughout Asia in the first half of the 20th century, and during the 1920s and 1930s had established business links to the Indies.
 These ranged from small town barbers, photographic studios and salesmen, to large department stores and firms such as Suzuki and Mitsubishi becoming involved in the sugar trade.